 In addition to PAFA's student-faculty ratio, students in the PAFA/Penn BFA program are exposed to a wide variety of faculty, educational environments, and course sizes at Penn.
 Students in this program also experience all that the Penn community has to offer, including the Fischer Fine Arts Library, Van Pelt Library, and the ability to attend talks, lectures, exhibits, and performances on Penn’s campus.

-All studio courses are taken at PAFA, culminating in 90 credits in a combination of our five majors.
+All studio art courses are taken at PAFA, culminating in 90 credits in a combination of our five concentrations.
 At Penn, students have access to numerous courses and disciplines taught through the Penn's College of Liberal and Professional Studies.
 Students must complete 16 courses at Penn: 4 in Art History and 12 in any combination of liberal arts electives to deepen and broaden their engagement with the ideas and practices that are most meaningful to them.

 The program begins with a rigorous Foundation year at PAFA, much like our traditional BFA program.
 Once this year is successfully completed, students have the option to start taking their courses at Penn.